ssdespieg/text2trait/README.md

   - `progfeat_extraction.json`: Results of the programmatic feature extraction.
   - `semfeat_extraction_cot.json`: Results of the LLM-based semantic feature extraction.

+- **o1 quality assessment/**:
+  - `o1_prompt.txt`: Contains the prompt and criteria used for GPT-o1 evaluation of GPT-4o outputs.
+  - `o1_sample_subset.csv`: A subset of semantic chunks with condition classification outputs used in the quality assessment.
+  - `o1_results_mappedback.txt`: GPT-o1 evaluation results with condition labels mapped back (from blind labels).

 ### 📂 `data/`
 Contains the dataset used for this study.

-- `essaytrain.csv`: The origianl dataset of stream-of-consciousness essays paired with Big Five personality labels (The Essays Dataset).
+- `essaytrain.csv`: The original dataset of stream-of-consciousness essays paired with Big Five personality labels (The Essays Dataset).

 ---